 To change your name officially in the GLS records, please fill out a Name Change Request Form.
 The Name Change Request Form is available on the GLS website.
 Bring it to the GLS office along with an updated social security card.
-In cases where you cannot physically come to campus, you may complete and submit, by mail, a federal I-9 form (found on the IRS website).
-The I-9 should be sent to Graduate Liberal Studies, Wesleyan University, 74 Wyllys Avenue, Middletown, CT 06459.
+Please contact the office ahead of time to make an appointment, as staff may be working remotely

-Covid-19 Update
+COVID-19 Update

+Wesleyan requires all students taking one or more courses to provide proof of vaccination against COVID-19.
 Wesleyan University is actively monitoring the global coronavirus (COVID-19) pandemic and its potential impacts on our campus community.
 While Wesleyan is committed to carrying out its mission of liberal education under these difficult conditions, our top priority continues to be the health and safety of our Wesleyan students, staff, and faculty.
-While the University remains operational, Graduate Liberal Studies has moved to a distance learning model for the fall 2020 term.
-As of July 2020, a decision has not yet been made regarding the format for GLS spring 2021 and summer 2021 courses.
-During the pandemic, acces to campus and to resources normally available to GLS students (such as Olin Library or the Freeman Atheltic center) will be limited.
+Wesleyan posts updates to campus guidelines on the Wesleyan website - go to Wesleyan.edu and click "Keep Wes Safe."
+Wesleyan's campus is open (the GLS program is offering a mix of online and on-campus options).
+However, during the pandemic, access to campus and to resources normally available to GLS students (such as Olin Library or the Freeman Athletic center) may be limited.
 All published schedules are subject to change, without notice, in response to the COVID-19.
 Please email masters@wesleyan.edu if you have questions.